Our Review Process

 Step Three: Making a Decision

 Next, your file will be sent to a second reader who is a senior member of the admissions staff.
 Some applications will receive a final decision from a second or third reader, while some will go to the full Admissions Committee for a final decision.
 Throughout the process, we’re trying to determine if your past academic record indicates that you’re capable of academic success here at L&C, and what you will contribute to the next entering class.
-If you apply Early Action, you’ll hear from us by January 1; for Regular Decision, your decision will arrive by April 1.
+If you apply Early Decision, you’ll hear from us by December 15.
+If you apply Early Action, you’ll hear from us by January 1; and for Regular Decision, your decision will arrive by April 1.
 The decision will have one of the following outcomes:

 a.
 You’re admitted!
 Yippee!
 Congratulations.
 Now you have to decide if L&C is the place for you.
 Why don’t you come out and visit?
 Go to our visit page for more information about visiting campus.
 You’ll also be able to learn more about the College and connect with fellow admitted students on the Admitted Students Facebook page.

 b.
-Some Early Action candidates will be deferred to our Regular Decision timetable for a final decision because we need more information from you.
+Some Early Decision and Early Action candidates will be deferred to our Regular Decision timetable for a final decision because we need more information from you.

 c.
 A Regular Decision applicant may be offered a place on the wait list.
 This means we need to receive more information from you and we also need to see how much space may be left in our entering class.